 Chief Financial Officer, Department of Public Utilities

-As Chief Financial Officer (CFO) for the DPU, Frank Badalamenti is responsible for all financial day-to-day responsibilities, including accounting, finance, forecasting, strategic planning, budgeting, rate setting, risk management, and procurement for all divisions (Cleveland Public Power, Cleveland Water, and Water Pollution Control) within DPU.
+As Chief Financial Officer (CFO) for the City of Cleveland's Department of Public Utilities (DPU), Frank Badalamenti is responsible for all financial day-to-day responsibilities, including accounting, finance, forecasting, strategic planning, budgeting, rate setting, risk management, and procurement for all divisions within DPU.

-Prior to serving as CFO for DPU, Badalamenti spent over 12 years as the Manager of Internal Audit for the City of Cleveland and was instrumental in saving the City of Cleveland millions of dollars in lost revenue.
+Prior to serving as CFO, Badalamenti spent over 12 years as the Manager of Internal Audit for the City of Cleveland and was instrumental in saving the City of Cleveland millions of dollars in lost revenue.
 In addition, Badalamenti authored and implemented numerous policy and procedural changes throughout every department in the City of Cleveland.

 A native Clevelander, Badalamenti served for over 20 years in the United States Air Force (USAF), retiring as a Master Sergeant.
 While serving in the USAF, Badalamenti worked in Accounting and Finance.

-Badalamenti is a certified Forensic Financial Analyst, Certified Internal Controls Auditor, and an active member of the Institute on Internal Auditors, the Association of Certified Fraud Examiners, and the Government Finance Officers Association.
+Badalamenti is a Certified Forensic Financial Analyst, Certified Internal Controls Auditor, and an active member of the Institute of Internal Auditors, the Association of Certified Fraud Examiners, and the Government Finance Officers Association.
 He holds a Master of Business Administration from Grand Canyon University and a Bachelor of Science in Finance from Wayland Baptist University.

 Chief Information Officer, Department of Public Utilities